DarkPacks/SevPatches/README.md

 rather than using the state passed in to the method.
 This leaves it incompatible with Scannable which does not pass in the BlockPos when calling Block#getPickBlock.
 This patch simply removes the call to World#getBlockState, replacing it with the state from the argument.

+#### Just A Few Fish Augmentation (JAFFA)
+A set of three patches to JAFF which together serve to implement vanilla spawning mechanics.
+  * Removes JAFF's own spawn loop
+  * Register vanilla spawns and placement types
+  * Implement EntityFish#isNotColliding, overriding EntityAnimal's implementation which prevents spawning in water.